bkane2/lissa-training/README.md

 Initially, the rule files aren't complete: the gist test cases get `10/15` correct, and the ULF test cases get `5/15` correct.
 It's up to you to help improve them!

-To view the test cases as well as adding your own, see `test.lisp`.
+To view the test cases as well as to add your own, see `test.lisp`.

 ## Simulating Lissa